sensu/sensu-docs/content/sensu-go/5.16/installation/upgrade.md

 ### Architecture
 The external RabbitMQ transport and Redis datastore in Sensu Core 1.x are replaced with an embedded transport and [etcd datastore][2] in Sensu Go.
-In Sensu Go, the Sensu backend and agent are configured with YAML files or the `sensu-backend` or `sensu-agent` command-line tools rather than JSON files.
+In Sensu Go, the Sensu backend and agent are configured with YAML files or the `sensu-backend` or `sensu-agent` command line tools rather than JSON files.
 Sensu checks and pipeline elements are configured via the API or sensuctl tool in Sensu Go instead of JSON files.
 See the [backend][3], [agent][4], and [sensuctl][5] reference docs for more information.